5th Floor, Brigade Towers,

 Hyderabad - 500032,

-The Global 3PL Market is estimated to witness a strong CAGR during the forecast period to reach USD 1.3 trillion in 2024.
-The market is segmented by Services (Domestic Transportation, International Transportation, and Value-added Warehousing and Distribution), End User, and Region.
+The Global 3PL Market is segmented by Services (Domestic Transportation, International Transportation, and Value-added Warehousing and Distribution), by End User, and by Region.

-The global 3PL market is estimated to reach USD 1.3 trillion by 2024, registering a strong CAGR over the forecast period, 2019 – 2024.
-The factors driving the growth are the increasing outsourcing of major transportation and logistics services and growing e-commerce penetration.
-Whereas, the loss of control over the shipping functions is a major restraint to the market.
-The APAC region is one of the fastest-growing regions, globally, while North America is the leading region, owing to the presence of major players and a developed market.
+The global 3PL market is estimated to reach more than USD 1.7 trillion by 2025, registering a CAGR of more than 8% over the forecast period, 2020 - 2025.
+The factors driving the growth are the increasing outsourcing of major transportation and logistics services and growing e-commerce penetration whereas the loss of control over the shipping functions is a major restraint to the market.

 |International Transportation Management|